innolitics/hdat/README.md

 # Casespecs

-A casespec is a string that selects test cases.
+A casespec is a string that selects one or more test cases.
 A casespec may specify a single test case, or it may specify many test cases.

 Here are several casespecs along with the test cases they would select: